Tuesday, August 27, 2019 – 5:00 p.m.

 Pledge of Allegiance

-C. Resolution authorizing the City Manager to execute a contract with TAG Contracting Inc. for the Victoria Road Slope Stabilization Project.
+E.1.
+Resolution authorizing the City Manager to execute a reimbursement agreement with Duke Energy for electric bus charging infrastructure for the Proterra electric buses.
 Documents

 III.
 Presentations and Reports

 City Council has established the following time limits for public hearings:

 - Applicants have up to ten minutes to complete a presentation.

 - Individuals have up to three minutes to speak to City Council.

 - A person representing a group of three or more persons (not including the speaker) present in the Council Chamber has up to ten minutes to address City Council.

 - Public comment period for any item may not exceed one hour.

 A. Public hearing to consider the conditional zoning of 1 South Tunnel Road from Regional Business District to Mixed Use Expansion/Condition Zone to allow a mixed-use development that includes residential, retail, service and entertainment uses. – At the petitioner’s request, this public hearing will be continued.

 B. Public hearing to consider an amendment to the Unified Development Ordinance related to the definition of kitchen and homestay standards.
 Documents